Body

 - Institutional data, such as FERPA, should never be used with a personal (non-UM) Google account.

-- The data protection U-M Google offers is not available in personal accounts.
+- The data protection offered by U-M Google is not available in personal accounts.

-- Your interactions, chats, uploaded files, and generated content are not human-reviewed or used to train Google’s AI models, as long as you are using your U-M Google account to access the app.
+- Your interactions, chats, uploaded files, and generated content are not human-reviewed or used to train Google’s AI models, as long as you are using your U-M Google account to access the app and do not export the data to an Additional Service not covered under our agreement with Google.

 - They remain in U-M Google and are not shared externally with third parties.